Wal33D/manic-miners-launcher/README.md

 2. Install dependencies with `pnpm install`.
 3. Start the app in development mode using `pnpm start`.
 4. To create distributable packages run `pnpm run make`.

+macOS users can run the development build using the same commands, but some features such as auto-update and desktop shortcuts may not be fully functional.

 ### macOS TypeScript checks